Employer of Record Mexico

 Table of Contents

-Hiring In Mexico
+Hiring in Mexico

 One prime factor of transparency lies in the written contract with clear terms and conditions for all employees.
 Being associated as your Mexico employer of record, we take charge of the employee contract and ensure to meet all the legal requirements.
 Be it cultural norms or best practices of hiring, we keep you updated on all the employment laws as and when they change.

-Mexico Employment law has few legal obligations which every employer needs to abide by.
+Mexico’s Employment law has few legal obligations which every employer needs to abide by.
 They should provide formal written employment letters for all employees.
 An Employer of Record Mexico assists you to learn about the contract.
 Every contract must include all required details like remuneration, job title, termination policy, and others.
 Contracts should be in the Spanish language using the Mexican peso currency.

-Employment Contracts In Mexico
+Employment Contracts in Mexico

 Every employee you hire for your corporate office in Mexico has to be handed an employment contract in the country’s local language.
-A Mexico Employer of Record will provide you all the details you need to prepare the contract while ensuring your complete confidentiality.
+A Mexico Employer of Record will provide you with all the details you need to prepare the contract while ensuring your complete confidentiality.
 You will be able to get actionable insights about the clauses specifying benefits and entitlements for the employees.
 An employee contract should mention the date of commencement, job location, job description, job role, the list of holidays and leaves, etc. Apart from this, you might also have to carry out the procedures for other legal contracts like collective bargaining contracts facilitated mostly by trade unions.
 There are individual, specific terms and trial period contracts that bring flexible opportunities for foreign employees and enable them to hire according to their project preferences.

 There are different types of contracts and you can find more about them with Employer of Record Mexico assistance.

-In article 39-F, it is stated that under seasonal contracts, workers possess the same rights as individuals that are hired for indefinite contracts.
-While starting business operations in Mexico, the companies should have a clear understanding of different labor contracts to manage their staff effectively.
+Seasonal Contracts – In article 39-F, it is stated that under seasonal contracts, workers possess the same rights as individuals that are hired for indefinite contracts.
+While starting business operations in Mexico, the companies should clearly understand different labor contracts to manage their staff effectively.
 Take the help of a Mexico Employer of Record to learn more about labor rights and regulations.

-Collective bargaining agreements may be existed by the employee and usually, this kind of agreement is made by labor unions to establish the work conditions.
+Collective Labor Contracts – Collective bargaining agreements may be existed by the employee and usually, this kind of agreement is made by labor unions to establish the work conditions.
 The contract mentions all the compulsory terms for the specific industry.
 It encompasses all the details like benefits, work shifts, compensation, and positions.

-Payroll & Tax In Mexico
+Payroll and Tax in Mexico

 Mexico has a progressive income rate but certain areas of taxation including payroll depend on the employee’s salary.
-Mexico’s individual income tax rates range from between 1.92% and 35%.
-Non-residents (on work permit/visa) pay 15% to 30%.
+Mexico’s individual income tax rates range between 1.92% and 35%.
+Non-residents (on work permits/visas) pay 15% to 30%.
 To manage taxation and legal activities, most companies usually hire services from the Employer of Record Mexico for better management.